wix-incubator/data-capsule/README.md

 const strategy = new LimitedLocalStorageStrategy({
   expiration: 300, // default key expiration in seconds
   maxItems: 100,   // max items to store in local storage
-  maxAge: 300,     // items older than 5 minutes are disposed automatically,
+  maxAge: 300,     // items older than 5 minutes are disposed automatically
   timeout: 100     // how much the cleanup job should be delayed (in milliseconds) });

 const capsule = new DataCapsule({ namespace: 'wix', strategy });
 await capsule.setItem('1', 123);                      // By defaul the key will expire in 5 minutes
+await capsule.setItem('2', 123, { expiration: 500 }); // Give a custom expiration time in seconds
 ```

 ## CachedStorage